 In 2010, Simone established the Eilidh Brown Memorial Fund in honor of her niece who died of cancer nine days before her 16th birthday.
 The charity fund benefits kids with cancer and their families.
 In 2018 she organized a Bad Girls reunion, which helped raise money for the memorial fund.

 Beginnings in the live arena provided a cornerstone to Nick’s career.
-As a saxophonist and keyboard player, he worked with bands ranging from London’s Jazz scene, to Classical, Rock and Metal; delivering performances onstage and in the studio.
-A natural transition to composing, as songwriter and band-leader, first saw him forming the group ‘Hopper’, which went on to receive a finalist accolade for ‘Best Alternative Act’ at the Indy Awards in 2007.
-In 2009, Nick made the gear-shift to composing, his experience in live music and improvisation heavily influencing the language of his music, and how it communicates with an image and audience.
+As a saxophonist and keyboard player, he worked and played with bands on London’s Jazz scene.
+A natural transition to composing, as songwriter and band-leader, saw him form the group ‘Hopper’, which went on to receive a finalist accolade for ‘Best Alternative Act’ at the Indy Awards in 2007.
+In 2009, Nick made the gear-shift to composing, his experience in live music and improvisation heavily influencing the language of his music.

 Nick started scoring short films, before working in TV and advertising with clients, including ITV (Text Santa), Tesco Books, Against Breast Cancer (for DCM), Pearl & Dean (receiving the 2013 Music + Sound Award for ‘Best Composition in Cinema Advertising’); and Tesco’s 2017 Christmas TV spot ‘Save The Day’, which he recorded with a 55-piece orchestra at London’s Abbey Road Studios.

-Nick writes a regular column, The Score, for Mental Ideas.
-He’ll also be taking part as a guest in the Mental Ideas Podcast, as a musician in Mental Ideas Unplugged, and as a composer in several upcoming film, TV & radio projects.
+Nick composed the soundtrack and will be taking part as a guest in the Mental Ideas Podcast, as well as composing the music for several upcoming film, TV & radio projects.

 Featured Artist Larry Feign is an award-winning international artist and writer, creator of the ‘Lily Wong’ series of cartoons and books.
 His work has appeared in L’Hebdo, the Times, the Atlantic, the Economist, the New York Times, the Los Angeles Times, Fortune, the Sydney Morning Herald & South China Morning Post.
 He’s the author-illustrator of SIX bestselling books and has written screenplays and created animation for Disney & the Cartoon Network.